JonasFranke/DockerDiscordStatusBot/Readme.md

 [![wakatime](https://wakatime.com/badge/user/49ee5b93-5588-4f44-a2a6-bceec1836f4a/project/11927978-fe31-424f-8dc8-e6278c354e31.svg)](https://wakatime.com/badge/user/49ee5b93-5588-4f44-a2a6-bceec1836f4a/project/11927978-fe31-424f-8dc8-e6278c354e31) [![Docker Image CI](https://github.com/JonasFranke/DockerDiscordStatusBot/actions/workflows/docker-build.yml/badge.svg)](https://github.com/JonasFranke/DockerDiscordStatusBot/actions/workflows/docker-build.yml)
 # ⚠️ DISCLAIMER: Mounting the docker socket into the container is a security risk.
 If you don't know what you are doing, don't do it. ⚠️
+Mounting the docker socket into a container gives that container full access to the Docker daemon and its capabilities.
+This includes the ability to run any other containers or images, access the network, and access any host file system that is mapped into the container.
+Essentially, it allows the container to have complete control over the host system.
+This can be a serious security risk if the container is compromised or if an attacker is able to gain access to the container.
 # DockerDiscordStatusBot
 A simple Discord bot that allows you to see the status of any docker container.
 View the DockerHub page [here](https://hub.docker.com/r/jnsfrnk/ddsb).